CMaxK/mood_master/README.md

 The task is ultimately a binary classification with reviews being either negative or not-negative.
 The aim is to accurately classify any input text into either
 'negative' or 'not-negative' categories.

-Checkout the notebooks ([notebooks](https://github.com/CMaxK/sentiment_app/tree/master/notebooks)) for the model training and comparison process.
+Checkout the [notebooks](https://github.com/CMaxK/sentiment_app/tree/master/notebooks) for the model training and comparison process.
 It includes lots of comments to follow my thought process.

 ---